 (3) Improving the specificity and accuracy of genome editing procedures.

 A shortcoming of HDR-based genome editing is the fact that DSB repair often occurs through the competing and mutagenic NHEJ pathway.
 As a result, allelic mutations, translocations, and other unwarranted structural variations caused by on-target and off-target DSBs, are common.
 Furthermore, NHEJ also contributes to random and imprecise chromosomal insertion of the donor DNA.
 To address these issues, we are investigating the feasibility and utility of using CRISPR-Cas9 “nickases” that generate single-stranded DNA breaks (SSBs).
 In contrast to DSBs, SSBs (or nicks) are not substrates for NHEJ while they are still capable of stimulating HDR, albeit at low efficiency.
 Importantly, our research has shown that coordinated SSB formation at target and donor DNA templates (in trans paired nicking) yields efficient, precise and non-mutagenic genome editing in human cells, including pluripotent stem cells.
 We are hence further exploring this strategy and its underlying mechanisms (Figure 2).
 Next to this, we investigate the performance of different donor DNA substrates (e.g. linear, circular and protein-capped) in bringing about targeted and accurate exogenous DNA knock-ins.
-In this regard, donor DNA templates delivered in the context of protein-capped AdV genomes were shown to yield more precise targeted DNA insertion when compared to their free-ended and circular counterparts.

 Figure 1.
 Diagram of adenoviral vector systems.
 L-ITR and R-ITR, “left” and “right” inverted terminal repeats harboring the viral origins of replication; Y, packaging signal.
 The early (E) and late (L) regions are expressed before and after the onset of viral DNA replication, respectively.
 First-generation AdVs lack E1A-E1B or E1A-E1B plus E3.
 Second-generation AdVs have deletions in additional early regions (e.g., E2A and/or E4) being, as a result, produced in their respective complementing cell lines.
-Third-generation or “gutless” AdVs lack all viral DNA sequences except for the non-coding cis-acting elements ITR and Y. Adapted from: Chen and Gonçalves.
+Third-generation high-capacity AdVs lack all viral DNA sequences except for the non-coding cis-acting elements ITR and Y. Adapted from: Chen and Gonçalves.
 Engineered viruses as genome editing devices.
 Mol.
 Ther.
 24, 447-457 (2016).

 Figure 2.
 Comparing standard versus in trans paired nicking genome editing.
 The relative weights of wanted and unwanted genome editing outcomes resulting from HDR and NHEJ events, respectively, are illustrated.
 TS, target site; DSB and SSB, double-stranded and single-stranded DNA breaks, respectively; “nickases”, sequence- and strand-specific nucleases.
 Adapted from: Maggio and Gonçalves.
 Genome editing at the crossroads of delivery, specificity, and fidelity.
 Trends Biotechnol.
 33, 280-291 (2015).